 Factors to Consider When Choosing Which Layer to Raise

-In almost every backyard, you can set up the best chicken coop, though this can pose a slight problem if you live right in the middle of the city.
+Before choosing chickens, consider how much space you have and how much space do chickens need.
+In almost every backyard, you can set up the best chicken coop, though this can pose a slight problem if you live in an area without property.

 You would need some yard area so that the chickens can walk and move, and this can also be the staging area for watering and feeding them.

 Think about insulating the hen house, so the chickens produce all year long.
 Chickens who can have more space, outdoor access to free range, eat insects, etc. will likely be healthier overall and produce higher quality eggs.

 How Many Eggs a Day

 Can a chicken lay two eggs a day?
 In most cases, the answer is no, though they can, under certain conditions.
 If it does, it’s probably going to happen to younger hens who may not have a developed egg-laying cycle yet.

 Keep in mind that some of the breeds can lay up to 300 a year, which isn’t quite one egg a day, so those who want a dozen eggs a week or more may need multiple hens.
 Nonetheless, there are some ways so that your chicken lays more eggs than usual.